moj-analytical-services/splink/docs/dev_guides/dev_guides_index.md

 * [User-Defined Functions](./udfs.md) - demonstrates how User Defined Functions (UDFs) are used to provide functionality within Splink that is not native to a given SQL backend.

-### Making Changes to Splink

-When making changes to Splink, there are a number of common operations that developers need to perform.
-The guides in this section lay out some of these common operations, and provides scripts to automate these processes.
-These include:

-* [Building a Virtual Environment](./changing_splink/building_env_locally.md) - to replicate the conditions when Splink is installed by users.
-* [Linting and Formatting](./changing_splink/lint_and_format.md) - to ensure consistent code style and to reformat code, where possible.
-* [Testing](./changing_splink/testing.md) - to ensure all of the codebase is performing as intended.
-* [Building the Documentation locally](./changing_splink/build_docs_locally.md) - to test any changes to the docs site render correctly.
-* [Releasing a new package version](./changing_splink/releases.md) - to walk-through the release process for new versions of Splink.
-This generally happens every 2 weeks, or in the case of an urgent bug fix.